danilNikolaenko1990/PictureFinder/README.md

 # PictureFinder
-Simple application to illustrate Clean architecture approach.
+Simple application to show Clean architecture approach.
 * For MVP implementation used Moxy.
 * For network requests used Retrofit2 + Gson
 * For background requests used Kotlin courutines